codewithhades/spring-boot-actuator/README.md

 This will automatically deploy a REST API when you start your application under

-- [localhost:8080/app/actuator](http://localhost:8080/app/actuator) - _The actuator base API with a list of exposed endpoints_
+- [localhost:8080/app/actuator](http://localhost:8080/app/actuator) - _The actuator base path API with a list of exposed endpoints_
 - [localhost:8080/app/actuator/health](http://localhost:8080/app/actuator/health) - _The health check endpoint_

 ## How to configure the actuator